andrewsolis/aframe-lecture/content.md

 - Popular in game development, used by Unity
 - All objects in scene are **entities** that inherently empty objects.
 Plug in **components** to attach appearance / behavior / functionality
-- 2D web where every element was fixed
+- 2D web, elements laid out have fixed behavior
-- 3D/VR is different, objects of infinite types and complexities, need an easy way to build up different kinds of objects
+- 3D/VR objects of infinite types and complexities, need an easy way to build up different kinds of objects

 ---